datacite/blog/source/posts/link-checker.html.md

 ![Link checker results showing issues to investigate](/images/uploads/linkchecker-issues.png)

 We're hoping the new link checker service will be valuable for helping you care for your DOIs.
+You can read more about link checker in our [support article about the service](https://support.datacite.org/docs/link-checker).
 Feel free to send us your questions, comments, and suggestions at [support@datacite.org](mailto:support@datacite.org).